Dhurandhar - 'Wrath of God' indeed

 I am not going to add to the meltdown lists, but use my time more productively, in bringing to light some of the things I really liked in both movies, combined.

 1. An eye on Punjab and Khalistanis - While Pakistan's responsibility for terrorism is well documented and extensively detailed, the Khalistanis' and drug peddler's collusion with ISI was perfectly depicted.
 A masterstroke is having the protagonist from the Sikh community and highlighting his and other Sikh families' contribution to our armed forces.
-This was a very good and balanced prod to those who profess for a separate Khalistan and believe Pakis will help them.
-I have the highest respect for the Sikh community, and personally pained at how some of them are going against Bharat.
-The Sikhs have never asked for anything from the government on account of being 'minority' and contribute handsomely to the economy and to the armed forces.
-This is not how this should go down!
+This was a very good and balanced prod to those who profess for a separate Khalistan and believe Pakis will help them (hint - they won't.
+Thus the scene with the STSJ against the Sikh family in Karachi).

 A sly take on inbreeding/consanguineous marriages within Pak society doesnt land correctly as Down's syndrome is not genetic, but the hint is definitely towards inbreeding.